dotnet/corert/Documentation/how-to-build-and-run-ilcompiler-in-console-shell-prompt.md

 * Please [open an issue](https://github.com/dotnet/corert/issues) if these instructions do not work anymore.

-    * Projects with references to other projects or packages require workaround described in https://github.com/dotnet/corert/issues/2619#issuecomment-276095878

 ## Using RyuJIT ##

 This approach uses the same code-generator (RyuJIT), as [CoreCLR](https://github.com/dotnet/coreclr), for compiling the application.
 Linking is done using the platform specific linker.